philipp-spiess/spiess.dev/posts/building-an-orm-in-typescript.md

 Here is how I implemented this!

-_⚠️ This note makes heavy use of TypeScript generics.
-Make sure to [catch up on them](https://www.typescriptlang.org/docs/handbook/2/generics.html) before digging in._
+_⚠️ We make heavy use of TypeScript generics for this.
+Make sure to [catch up on them](https://www.typescriptlang.org/docs/handbook/2/generics.html) first._

 We start by implementing the `createLoggerConfig` function.
 It's typed as a generic with two generic types: